HuidaeCho/canopy/TECHNICAL_MANUAL.md

 * Process:
-  1. All NAIP tiles in the input physiographic regions are first selected using an  SQL statement to select the input physio ID.
+  1. All NAIP tiles in the input physiographic regions are first selected using an  SQL statement to select the input physiographic IDs.
   2. If the mosaicked file with the analysis year set by the `canopy_config` file exists the function ends.
 If no mosaiked layer with the analysis year exists then the process continues.